 “Tech Perdu: In Search of Sepia and Poses of the Past” was originally published in Chronogram (2008).

-See more of Laura Shaine Cunningham work in the upcoming Granary issue.
+See more of her work in TLR Granary.